 This is the lightest note in any perfume formulation, and it is the first that is noticed in any aromatic composition.
 Two popular ones are bergamot and mandarin.

 This element in fragrances is known for its mesmerizing power.
 A scent comprised of white floral combines narcotic flowers such as jasmine, orange blossom, lilac, gardenia, jasmine lily-of-the-valley and others into one super feminine end perfume.

 The meaning of this adjective is certainly clear enough.
 Notes with this element contain: rose-wood, cedar-wood and sandal-wood.
 Woody fragrances are almost always masculine in nature.

-Alpha Aromatics And The Use of Fragrance In Personal Care Products
+Alpha Aromatics And Personal Care Product Fragrances

 The chemists at Alpha Aromatics are at the top of their game when it comes to addressing the trend of translating our wondrous aromas into personal care products.
 Not only do our fragrances enhance the lives of millions of consumers all over the world, each client is important and treated the same way, whether their account is small or large.
 Our scent branding experts begin at the beginning, which entails narrowing down the thousands of available scent choices to select those that best accommodate cosmetic and personal care products.

 It is a formidable assignment for many reasons.
 Choices are compounded by the fact that consumers have been known to be notoriously fickle and can change their minds about preferred scents at the drop of a hat.
 Also, certain fragrance families are better suited for certain personal care products such as: floral, fruity, fresh gourmand and fantasy.
 Floral is a top favorite for soaps, body care and bath products, and fantasy fragrances fare best among top-selling deodorants.